Reasons to go

-- Dickson Lake is a beautiful campsite set with views of the Dickson glacier and a tranquil setting.
+- Dickson Lake, a beautiful tranquil campsite, set with views of the Dickson glacier.

-- John Garner pass is the most challenging day and a highlight of the circuit trek.
-You climb to 1200m and get awesome views towards the icecap.
+- John Garner pass, during the most challenging day of hiking, where you will climb to 1200m for spectacular views of the icecap.

-- The French Valley, with the vast hanging glacier Frances dominates the landscape on your left as you climb.
-There is more challenging terrain and wonderful views of the glacier as you hike up the valley until your reach the top where you are surrounded by an amphitheatre of towering pinnacles.
+- Hike through French Valley, with the vast hanging glacier Frances dominates the landscape on your left as you climb.

-- You will visit the magnificent mile high granite towers that give Torres del Paine its name either at the start or end of your trek.
-This is one of the more challenging days of the trek with 800m climb and 7-9 hours of hiking.
+- You will visit the magnificent mile high granite towers that give Torres del Paine its name, either at the start or end of your trek.
+Climbing to this viewpoint is one of the more challenging days of the trek with 800m climb and 7-9 hours of hiking.